developerBlogs/developerBlogs.github.io/_posts/2020-07-17-git-for-beginners-01.markdown

 ### 5. You will end up needing Git eventually.

-There might be no any software companies out their who will not be using any version control system.
+There might be no any software companies out there who will not be using any version control system.
 So, its better to learn git before being hired to a company and have more chance to get hired.

 <br>
 *Head out to the next section where you can learn **[How to Use Git?]({% link _posts/2020-07-18-git-for-beginners-02.markdown %})***